North Carolina 40, Pittsburgh 35

 The Panthers led 28-26 until Williams raced 45 yards untouched with 14:03 left in the game to give the Tar Heels a 34-28 advantage after converting a two-point conversion.
 After a 2-yard touchdown by Conner in the third quarter, North Carolina’s Charles Brunson scored on a 17-yard run to pull the Tar Heels within two points at, 28-26.

-GAME NOTEBOOK: Williams completed 23-of-40 for 276 yards and a touchdown and rushed for 122 yards and three scores. ...
+GAME NOTEBOOK: Conner tied the ACC single-season record with his 21st rushing touchdown. ...
+Williams completed 23-of-40 for 276 yards and a touchdown and rushed for 122 yards and three scores. ...
 Pitt outgained North Carolina 308-186 in total offense in the first half. … The Tar Heels remained close in the first half by going 6-for-10 on third down.

-Note: (Updated: ADDS Conner record in NOTEBOOK)